On my first day in Papeete, I managed to make some silly mistakes. Jetlag, culture shock and oppressive heat make for a tough first day.

 So I went to 3-4 different public phones, sliding the phone card in and out like an ATM, and I couldn't figure out why calls weren't working.

 I bought a new card thinking the ones I got from Sam were too low on credits.
 I think that cost me about $20.

 Tahiti is an expensive place to make mistakes!
 I finally asked someone for help, and she pointed out you keep the card in the machine.
 And it worked.

-I tried to use the computer at the hostel the first day, and found the keyboard was the French layout – so I got nowhere in 10 minutes, at a cost of about $2.50.
+I tried to use the computer at the hostel the first day and found the keyboard was the French layout – so I got nowhere in 10 minutes, at the cost of about $2.50.

 If I'm going to make mistakes, it mine as well be in the South Pacific! :)